AlexWagnerProfessional/AlexWagnerProfessional/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on simple games in Python and Java.
-- 👯 I’m looking to collaborate on a web application, such as in React and/or Django.
+- 👯 I’m looking to apply my programming and instruction skills to develop software, teach Python to students, collaborate on a machine learning project, and more.
 <!--
 - 🌱 I’m currently learning ...